Introduction

 Approach

-You’ll learn how to place objects in space, draw them relative to others, add a camera that moves over time based on user input, and transform all those objects into the 2D pixel coordinates of your screen.
+You’ll learn how to place geometric objects in space, draw them relative to others, add a camera that moves over time based on user input, and transform all those objects into the 2D pixel coordinates of your screen.
 By the end, you’ll understand the foundations of creating first-person and third-person applications or games.
 The goal?
 To empower you to build the graphics programs you want, using math you mostly already know.

-This book keeps things intentionally simple.
-The applications we create won’t be particularly pretty or realistic-looking.
-For more advanced topics, you’ll want to dive into references like the OpenGL “Red Book ” and “Blue Book,” or explore some of the tutorials listed at the end.
+This book intentionally keeps things simple intended for beginners.
+In this book, the applications created won’t be particularly pretty or realistic-looking.
+After reading this book, for more advanced topics, you’ll want to dive into references LearnOpenGL or the OpenGLTutorial.

 1. LearnOpenGL